eunos-1128/openstructure/modules/doc/actions.rst

 You can compare two structures with non-polymer/small molecule ligands and compute lDDT-PLI and ligand RMSD scores from the command line with the ``ost compare-ligand-structures`` action.
-This can be considered a command line interface to :class:`ost.mol.alg.ligand_scoring.LigandScorer` and more information about arguments and outputs can be found there.
+This can be considered a command line interface to :class:`ost.mol.alg.ligand_scoring_base.LigandScorer` and more information about arguments and outputs can be found there.

 Details on the usage (output of ``ost compare-ligand-structures --help``):